A beginners' mp3 course in modern Icelandic

 - Seven Icelandic Short Stories, ed. by Ásgeir Pétursson and Steingrímur J. Þorsteinsson (Reykjavík: Ministry of Education, 1960): good introduction to late nineteenth- and early twentieth-century prose; full text.

 - Anything by Iceland's foremost novelist, Halldór Laxness, many of whose books are available in translation.
-The big classic is Sjálfstætt fólk (Independent People) which is good if you have a dark sense of humour and like thick books; reputedly the text which bagged him the Nobel Prize for Literature is Atómstöðin (The Atom Station), which is psychadelically confusing to the outsider but also witty, insightful and beautiful; another favourite is Íslandsklukkan (Iceland's Bell), set in the eighteenth century.
+The big classic is Sjálfstætt fólk (Independent People) which is good if you have a dark sense of humour and like thick books.
+Atómstöðin (The Atom Station) is psychadelically confusing to the outsider but also witty, insightful and beautiful; another favourite is Íslandsklukkan (Iceland's Bell), set in the eighteenth century.

 - Alaric also has a soft spot for Eiríkur Örn Norðdahl's work.